mikbe/commandable/README.markdown

 ### Executing the Command Line

-There are two ways of using Commandable to run your methods.
-You can use its built in execute method to automatically run whatever is sent when running your app or you can have Commandable build an array of procs that you can execute yourself and deal with the return values however you wish.
+There are two ways of using **Commandable** to run your methods.
+You can use its built in execute method to automatically run whatever is entered on the command line or you can have **Commandable** build an array of procs that you can execute yourself.
+This allows you to have finer grain control over the execution of the commands as you can deal with the return values as you run each command.

 ### The Easy way

 **Commandable#execution_queue(ARGV)**

-Now that you've added a command to a method you can send the command line arguments (ARGV) to Commandable#execution_queue and it will generate an array of procs you should run sorted in the order of priority you specified when creating the commands.
+Now that you've added a command to a method you can send the command line arguments (ARGV) to `Commandable#execution_queue` and it will generate an array of procs you should run sorted in the order of priority you specified when creating the commands.

     # execution_queue returns an array of hashes which
     # in turn  contains the method name keyed to :method
     # and a proc key to, you guessed it, :proc
     # It looks like this:
-    # [{:method => :method_name, :proc => #<proc:>}, ...]
+    # [{:method => :method_name, :xor=>(:xor group or nil), :parameters=>[...], :priority, :proc => #<proc:>}, ...]
     #
     # The array is automatically sorted by priority (higher numbers first, 10 > 0)